AbelKinkela/aws-deployed-static-web/README.txt

 In order to achieve this I went to AWS management console and searched for S3 in the search box.
 Selected S3 then selected Create Bucket option.
 I gave my bucket a name, choose the region and made it public.
-This is import because I want it to be publicly accessible
+This is important because I want it to be publicly accessible

-I uploaded the files.
+I uploaded the files(my website).
 This step took a lot of time.
 Maybe its because there were too many byte sized files in the content

 Under the permissions tab, I edited the Bucket Policy option with the following JSON:
 {